viam-modules/lorawan/README.md

 This module provides two models:

 - `sx1302-gateway`: Sensor model for a SX1302 LoRaWAN concentrator hat connected to a Raspberry Pi.
+- `sx1302-usb`: Sensor model for a sx1302 gateway that connects through USB/
 - `node`: Sensor model for the end nodes sending data to the gateway.

-You'll configure the `sx1302-gateway` model, and one or more `node`s depending on how many sensors you have.
+You'll configure a sx1302 model, and one or more `node`s depending on how many sensors you have.

 Compatible with:
 - US915 frequency band